Parametric Channel Estimation and Design for Active-RIS-Assisted Communications: System and Channel Model

 \section{System and Channel Model}

-We consider an uplink system comprising a single-antenna base station (BS) and a single-antenna user equipment (UE) assisted by an active reconfigurable intelligent surface (ARIS).
+We consider an uplink system comprising a single-antenna BS and a single-antenna user equipment (UE) assisted by an ARIS.
 No direct BS-to-UE link is assumed.
-The active RIS comprises $N$ elements with independently tunable amplitude and phase.
-We model the BS-to-ARIS channel, $\boldsymbol{h} \in \mathbb{C}^{N}$, as a deterministic Line-of-Sight (LoS) link.
-Given that the BS and active RIS are fixed in location, this channel is considered quasi-stationary and non-fading over the signaling interval.
-The ARIS-to-UE channel is $ \boldsymbol{g} \triangleq [g_1,\ldots,g_N]^{\mathrm{T}} \in \mathbb{C}^{N}$, which is time varying due to user mobility.
-To maintain a high signal-to-noise ratio (SNR), the BS periodically estimates the channel and updates the active RIS coefficients (phase shifts and gains) accordingly.
+The ARIS comprises $N$ elements with independently tunable amplitude and phase.
+The elevated, fixed BS-ARIS topology guarantees an unobstructed, rank-one LoS channel $\boldsymbol{h} \in \mathbb{C}^{N}$ \cite{wu2019intelligent,alwazani2020channel}.
+By adopting a two-timescale acquisition model \cite{mei2022user}, this quasi-stationary infrastructure link is periodically estimated in the background (as detailed in Section V), allowing it to be mathematically treated as known prior CSI during rapid user tracking.
+The ARIS-to-UE channel is $\boldsymbol{g} \triangleq [g_1,\ldots,g_N]^{\mathrm{T}} \in \mathbb{C}^{N}$, which is time-varying due to user mobility.
+Due to severe cascaded mmWave path-loss and the array's 3D spatial filtering, heavily attenuated NLoS clusters are mathematically negligible, making this short-distance link strictly LoS-dominant \cite{liu2023near, mylonopoulos2023maximum}.

 Let the UE transmit the symbol $x \sim \mathcal{CN}(0, P_d)$.
-The received signal at the BS is
+The received signal at the BS is: